declan0872/storyboards-and-scenes-snippet/README.md

 # Storyboards and Scenes Snippet

-How to open a link in Safari using Swift 5
+How to using naviagtion controllers with storyboards and scenes.

 ## Tech Specs